How to have an Eco-friendly Kids Halloween Celebration

 An estimated 39 million people dress up for Halloween in the UK and 90% of families buy new costumes every year.
 Most of these costumes (69%) are made up of polyester, a fabric made from oil-based plastic and highly flammable.
 2 in 5 of those costumes are only worn once before being thrown into landfill, that's 2,000 tonnes of plastic waste – equivalent to 83 million bottles.
 Only 14% of halloween costumes are home-made!

 I have always refused to buy costumes for my son, but I, like many parents, don't have the time or skills in making a costume.
 But with a little bit of imagination (or ideas from the internet!) and using materials like felt that require little to no sewing, costumes can easily be put together from items at home.
-Otherwise:
+You can also:

 Reuse or Recycle Halloween Decorations

-If you want to buy some halloween decorations consider decorations that are plastic-free and that you will want to reuse year after year.
+If you want to buy some halloween decorations consider decorations that are plastic-free and that you can reuse year after year.

 Lanka Kade mythical figures are a great example.
 I use the same wooden house and figures every year for a halloween display at the shop along with some cotton wool and shredded paper.